Saving Money isn’t a Luxury – it’s a Necessity

 For those anticipating making large purchases, saving money can help us prepare our budget to pay for expenses that we plan to take on – such as a down payment on a car, home improvements, or an upcoming vacation.
 Emergency savings are also useful for smaller cash outlays like costs for pets, car maintenance and other important bills Here again, by saving up for planned purchases whether they be the significant expenses or lower cost items, we can avoid using high-interest credit cards or taking on other debt.
 When you plan ahead, you take control of managing your monthly income.

 Financial stress is real.
 It can be overwhelming to have bills and expenses that we struggle to pay each month.
 In fact, many researchers see a significant connection between financial stress and mental health and well-being.
-During the ongoing pandemic, financial strain is felt by the newly unemployed, furloughed, and those still working but facing an uncertain future.
 When you build up savings, you reduce the stress many of us feel about our finances and give yourself a gift – peace of mind.

 Provide a sense of freedom: